plhhnu/LPIDF/README.md

 ## Usage
 Install python3.* for running this code.
-And these packages should be satisified:
+And these packages should be satisfied:
 + numpy
 + scikit-learn
 + scipy